Ethaywien/script-loading-toolkit/README.md

 });
 ```
 #### Properties
-The following properties are available on `Script` instances:

 | Property | Type | Default | Description |
 | --- | --- | --- | --- |
 | .src | string | `""` | URL of the script to load, including protocol (//, http://, https://, etc). |